suncoast-devs/handbook/lessons/react-assets/index.md

    The checksum is a value that changes _any_ time the contents of the file change.
 We do this because we'd like to **cache** the images for a long time on our client's browsers.
-By having a checksum we can set a _long_ caching time but ensure that the cient fetches a fresh image when we change the contents.
+By having a checksum we can set a _long_ caching time but ensure that the client fetches a fresh image when we change the contents.
 Since the image will have a new file name when the contents change, we achieve both caching and freshness.
 2. It also allows the **deploy** process to only upload the images that are